kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/10_Kubernetes_DNS/transcript.md

 ```

-Let's breakdown whats this yaml file is saying:
+Let's breakdown whats this yaml file is defining

 - Here we're saying, We want to create a service object
 - This service's name is going to be svc-nodeport-httpd